bassmanitram/actions-for-nautilus/configurator/help.md

 * ...

-Using tools such as Zenity, XClip, Gnome Terminal, and others, you can construct complex scenarios and even pipelines that are then executed with a simply click on the Nautilus context menu item.
+Using tools such as Zenity, XClip, Gnome Terminal, and others, you can construct complex scenarios and even pipelines that are then executed with a simple click on the Nautilus context menu item.

 ## Creating a Command Action